 Hockey

-Don’t let a UV hit send you to the bench
+Don’t let a UV hit send you to the bench.

 Hockey players are often training and competing outside for extended periods of time and are subject to the UV both reflected off the pitch and from above which can increase your risk of skin cancer.
 Even at very low levels of UV, the extended periods outdoors mean good sun protection is needed all year round.